-Every six years the Corporation revalues land and buildings and improvements owned by the Corporation, with the valuation appraisal performed by an independent Certified Practising Valuer.
-The most recent independent valuation of land and buildings was performed in June 2018 by a Certified Practising Valuer from Liquid Pacific Holdings Pty Ltd, as at 30 June 2018.
+The Corporation's regular revaluation cycle for land and buildings and improvements owned by the Corporation is every six years, with the valuation appraisal performed by an independent Certified Practising Valuer.
+The most recent independent valuation was performed by a Certified Practising Valuer from Liquid Pacific Holdings Pty Ltd, as at 30 June 2018 for buildings and improvements and as at 30 June 2022 for land.